-The direction of the AUD/USD on Monday is likely to be determined by trader reaction to the short-term Fibonacci level at .7728.
+The direction of the AUD/USD on Wednesday will be determined by trader reaction to .7140.

 It’s a big day ahead for the global financial markets, with the FED’s forward guidance on the economic outlook, inflation, and interest rates key.